'Christ is our example in our learning:

 We have taken into account that the needs of our children may have altered and have made suitable adjustments to our curriculum.
 By adopting a recovery curriculum, we are able to ensure we cater for the emotional and academic needs of the children at Sacred Heart.

 The National Curriculum is delivered using an integrated topic approach and assessed against the curriculum objectives.
-We have designed a clear cycle of History, Science and Geography approach to each topic.
-This model enables learners to experience an enriched curriculum to deepen their knowledge and understanding.
+This approach enables learners to experience an enriched curriculum to deepen their knowledge and understanding.
 Assessment for learning is embedded, to track the children and adjust teaching, ensuring all children are progressing.
 Sticky Knowledge Mats are used within each curriculum area and pupils revisit key knowledge regularly to ensure life-long learning takes place.
 Children are challenged and those who find some aspects more difficult, are appropriately supported, so that they too are enabled to experience success.
 The spiritual, moral, social and cultural development of our pupils and their understanding of the core values of our society are woven through the curriculum.
 The Catholic ethos, underpins the curriculum, teaching and learning and development of our school community.

 Specialist teachers and instructors support music, physical education and the teaching of French.
 All subject leaders are given training and opportunity to keep developing their own subject knowledge, skills and understanding so they can support curriculum development and their colleagues throughout the school.
 Theme weeks, drop down days and opportunities within and outside school all enrich and develop the children’s learning.
 After school clubs and events extend these opportunities further.